openvinotoolkit/openvino/tools/pot/docs/SimplifiedMode.md

 ``` bash
 pip install datumaro>=0.4.0.1
 ```
-Create a synthetic dataset with elements of the specified type and shape, and saves it in the provided directory.
+Create a synthetic dataset with elements of the specified type and shape, and save it to the provided directory.

 Usage: